15 Things To Do In Cluj Napoca Like A Local

 Many students like to hang out here; they do picnics, spontaneous music sessions, easy afternoon dates, sometimes even practice their hobbies here such as martial arts or juggling.

 Another gorgeous green spot to visit is the Botanical garden.
 This 19th century built garden is splashed over a 14 hectare big space.
+According to some people, the most beautiful botanical garden in Romania with many unique sights.

 It contains 10 thousand different plants from all over the world, a rainforest built inside a greenhouse, a Japanese garden, a Roman garden and a water tower.